Tullow brings in first Ghanaian-owned vessel to support O&G ops

 Wissam Al Monthiry, Tullow Ghana MD, commented: “As a leading oil and gas company in Ghana, we recognise the active leadership role we must play to develop local capacity for participation in the oil and gas industry.
 That is why last year, we adopted the marine sector to develop local capacity in that sector to support the oil industry.”

 According to Tullow, the MV Flat Confidence was acquired by Flat C Marine Offshore following a long-term contract granted by Tullow Ghana that enabled the company to raise finances to procure the vessel.
-Tullow explained that the presence of the Flat Confidence vessel reflects the firm’s commitment to develop and support capability growth to international standards in marine sectors.
+Tullow explains that the presence of the Flat Confidence vessel reflects the firm’s commitment to develop and support capability growth to international standards in marine sectors.

 “We appreciate our key stakeholders, Joint Venture Partners, Government of Ghana, Ports and Harbours Authority, the Ministry of Energy and the Petroleum Commission for their efforts in helping us make this possible.
 Hopefully, this is the start of something progressive,” added Al Monthiry.